NEW ON THE BLOG

 As women we’re asked to be independent but selfless, sexy but well-behaved, family-focused but career-driven, strong but nurturing.
 A real life cellulite-fighting Betty Crocker who is clothed with strength, dignity and Christian Louboutin pumps.

 Maybe you’re not a big coffee drinker or hit snooze a dozen times.
 Don’t worry, we’ve got you covered.
-Here are 5 ways to start your morning and help keep your sanity.
+Here are 5 ways to start your morning.

 What I like best about his words is the light they shine on a situation.
 They serve as the silver lining, the realization of a blessing you didn't know you had until you were saying goodbye.